Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/README.md

 ### Create a Partition Manager using Azure Blob Storage

-you can use the below code snippet to create a Partition Manager
+Use the below code snippet to create a Partition Manager

 ```javascript
 import { ContainerClient } from "@azure/storage-blob",